ruhoh/ruhoh.com/index.md

 Hi there, I'm Jade.
 I built <http://jekyllbootstrap.com>, a framework to make blogging with Jekyll easy.

 My new project is called **ruhoh**.
 Ruhoh builds upon everything I learned through making Jekyll-Bootstrap.
 My goal is to help _all developers_ share their knowledge which means ultimately ruhoh will be language independent.

 I still have much work to do but ruhoh is ready for beta-users.
-This is my best work yet, please take the time to try it out and tell me what you think:
+This is my best work yet, please take the time to try it out and tell me what you think.

 ## Get Started